 9.10.2.
-Recording Complaints, Feedback and Enquiries in Consultation Manager complaint, feedback or enquiry and monitoring of response times.
+Recording Complaints, Feedback and Enquiries in Consultation Manager

+As part of the Complaints Management System, the database Consultation Manager will be used to record all complaints, feedback and enquiries received and to enable management of the complaint, feedback or enquiry and monitoring of response times.
 The Stakeholder and Community Engagement Manager assigns an action in Consultation Manager to the relevant team member and this will allow all complaints, feedback and enquiries to be tracked and responded to within the appropriate timeframes.